carlospadron/Notes/SQL_notes.md

     * root# nano /etc/selinux/config ()
   * reboot

-* Notes
+* notes
-  * For pg_hba.conf: provide the right permissions otherwise Qgis might complain
+  * for pg_hba.conf: provide the right permissions otherwise Qgis might complain
-  * For postgresql.conf: adjust working memory if needed
+  * for postgresql.conf: adjust working memory if needed
-  * For Qgis: when connecting to postgis, leave empty the field host if the connection is local
+  * for Qgis: when connecting to postgis, leave empty the field host if the connection is local

 ## Pgadmin4
 * installing and running Pgadmin4